Alexma3312/DenseMapping/docs/index.md

 ## Conclusion and Future Work
 <!-- Conclusion would likely make the same points as the abstract.
 Discuss any future ideas you have to make your approach better. -->
-We recreated the results of [@Wang19icra_surfelDense] by creating a surfel cloud given RGBD images and camera poses.
+We successfully recreated the results of [@Wang19icra_surfelDense] by creating a surfel cloud given RGBD images and camera poses.
 Furthermore, we investigated and reported the effects of various parameters on the resulting surfel clouds and discussed qualitative results from our reconstructions.